gyselroth/micro-http/README.md

 ## Description

 ## Requirements
-The library is only >= PHP7.1 compatible.
+The component is only >= PHP7.1 compatible.

 ## Download
 The package is available at packagist: https://packagist.org/packages/gyselroth/micro-http